 - the figure of inner constriction purified by a formula of tawhid,

-- the prophet whose prior tasbih makes the exit possible,
+- the prophet whose already-present tasbih makes the exit possible,

 - the man cast upon the shore to be re-formed,